TazHinkle/warfare/README.md

 /rage_quit
  What I want in the game:

- -To have a user be able to log in and retrieve the information for their army (which persists)
+ + To have a user be able to log in and retrieve the information for their army (which persists)

- -An interactive screen where a user can grow the army
+ + An interactive screen where a user can grow the army

- -An interactive page where a user can choose an opponent
+ + An interactive page where a user can choose an opponent

- -A time based (probably...) system for awarding modification points.
+ - A time based (probably...) system for awarding modification points.

 ### Other items:
- -A way to limit how many times one person can be fought (so they don't log in and have no army anymore...)
+ - A way to limit how many times one person can be fought (so they don't log in and have no army anymore...)

- -A way to match users with opponents of somewhat comparable levels.
+ - A way to match users with opponents of somewhat comparable levels.

- Level up mechanism and limits
+ - Level up mechanism and limits

  ### Implement on a Grid -- shelved